Zipser Germans: Historical occupations

-As opposed to the Modern Age societies of Zipser Germans in present-day Romania, the societies of Zipser German in medieval contemporary Slovakia had both a rural and urban character, also revitalising urbanisation on previously existing Slavic/Slovakian towns and cities.
+The historical occupations of the Zipser Saxons were very similar or identical to those of the Transylvanian Saxons, their kinsmen from Transylvania.
+As opposed to the Modern Age societies of Zipser Germans in present-day Romania, the societies of Zipser German in medieval contemporary Slovakia had both a rural and urban character, also revitalising urbanisation on previously existing Slavic/Slovak towns and cities.

 Demographics

 The distribution of Zipser Germans in the former Szepes County (Zips) according to the 1910 Austro-Hungarian census.

 Once, the Zipser Germans had a significant and sizeable demographic presence in Czechoslovakia and subsequently also in Slovakia, but their numbers have been constantly decreasing over the years well into the 21st century.
 Nowadays, relatively few live in Slovakia and even fewer Zipsers live in Romania as well.
 The main reason why their numbers decreased considerably after World War II is because they had been expelled, as was the case of the Sudeten Germans or other German groups from Central and Eastern Europe (Ostmitteleuropa), thereby resettling in either Austria or West Germany.